-I'm a geobiologist studying the interactions of microorganisms with their surrounding environment.
+I'm an organic geochemist studying the interactions of microorganisms with their surrounding environment.
 The number of metabolic reactions microbes can perform are vast and so are the types of habitats they can live in.
 I am particularly interested in studying microbial communities that live in extreme environments, such as the Earth'*s crust, hot springs, cold seeps, hypersaline lakes and the oligotrophic ocean.
 My main line of research lies in investigating microbial physiological response to environmental change, but also how microorganisms shape and modify their surrounding environment.

 To investigate the microbial ecophysiology I use the taxonomic, metabolic and physiologic information encoded in cellular membrane lipids.
 Together with the analyses of metabolites and other organic molecules I gain insights on the role microbes play in the flow and fate of organic matter in ecosystems.

 Life in extreme environments: Adaptations and microbial community dynamics in hydrothermal systems, crustal rocks and the deep biosphere

 Collaborators: Frieder Klein (WHOI, USA), Virginia Edgcomb (WHOI, USA), Jason Sylvan (TAMU, USA), William Orsi (LMU, Germany)